 About the Program

 The STOP-DWI Program was created by the State Legislature in 1981 and stands for "Special Traffic Options Program for Driving While Intoxicated".
-STOP-DWI is based on the philosophy that innovative local efforts are the key to solving the drinking / driving problem.
+STOP-DWI is based on the philosophy that innovative local efforts are the key to solving the impaired driving problem.
 The intention of the legislation creating the program was to provide funding for the improvement and expansion of existing programs, and to develop new methods for the evaluation of progress.
 The emphasis of the program is to coordinate as many deterrents as possible, providing comprehensive solutions.
-STOP-DWI efforts are funded entirely from fines paid by convicted drunk drivers, no tax dollars are used.
+STOP-DWI efforts are funded entirely from fines paid by convicted impaired drivers, no tax dollars are used.